 Meredith has had the benefit of starting small; from 200 people in 1991, it grew slowly and steadily over the following fifteen years to a size that it has stayed at for the last ten years, allowing us to refine and improve our practices without the added pressure of increased numbers.
-Golden Plains Festival is smaller than Meredith by 3000 people.
+Golden Plains Festival is smaller than Meredith by approximately 2000 people.
 This slow growth meant that the management team experienced and learnt from many and varied forms of extreme weather as well as countless other challenges in that time, all of which have helped inform and build our safety management plan and the continued management of the festival.

 We are under no illusion as to the scale of Mother Nature, and all that she entails, and we accept that part of our duty as custodians of these festivals is eternal vigilance.
 As such, the safety of the patrons and community is always priority one.

 All campgrounds are close to toilets, drinking water, security and helpers.